Gillian Tindall: Career

 Beginning as a writer of fiction, she made her initial move into non-fiction with a biography of the fin de siècle novelist George Gissing.
 She wrote books about Londoners as separate in time as Rosamond Lehmann, a novelist contemporary of the Bloomsbury Group, and Wenceslaus Hollar, a Czech etcher of the seventeenth century.
 Another of Tindall's works, The Journey of Martin Nadaud: A Life And Turbulent Times (1999), reconstructs the life and voyage of a 19th-century Frenchman from the Limousin region – a master stonemason-builder, who became a French political figure, revolutionary, republican Member of Parliament, and then an exile in England for eighteen years.
 Following this book's publication, Tindall was awarded in France the title of Chevalier of the Order of Arts and Letters.

-Tindall specialised in the genre of miniaturist history (see, by way of comparison, Portrait miniature in art).
+Tindall specialised in the genre of miniaturist history.
 Her book The Fields Beneath (1977) explores the history of the London neighbourhood of Kentish Town and the spread of great cities in general, and is regarded as a seminal work of urban historical geography.

 Tindall's book The House by the Thames (2006) is about the house built at 49 Bankside in London in 1710 and the buildings that preceded it on the site.
-The house has served as a home for prosperous coal merchants, an office, a lodging house, and once again as a private residence in the later 20th century.
+The house, which still stands in the shadow of the Globe Theatre, has served as a home for prosperous coal merchants, an office, a lodging house, and once again as a private residence in the later 20th century.
 It has been erroneously assumed to be where Sir Christopher Wren lived during the construction of St Paul's Cathedral; other fantasy residents of older buildings on the site include Catherine of Aragon and William Shakespeare.
-The house still stands, in the shadow of the Globe Theatre.

-Later books by Tindall's include Footprints in Paris: a Few Streets, a Few Lives (2009), which deals with the author's ancestors and their various connections to Paris over the generations; The Tunnel Through Time: A New Route For An Old London Journey (2016), which explores the layers of history that lie beneath the route of London's newest underground line, Crossrail; and The Pulse Glass and the Beat of Other Hearts (2019), a reflection on the links that exist between valued objects and human memories.
+Later books by Tindall include Footprints in Paris: a Few Streets, a Few Lives (2009), which deals with the author's ancestors and their various connections to Paris over the generations; The Tunnel Through Time: A New Route For An Old London Journey (2016), which explores the layers of history that lie beneath the route of London's newest underground railway, the Elizabeth line; and The Pulse Glass and the Beat of Other Hearts (2019), a reflection on the links that exist between valued objects and human memories.
+Her final work, Journal of a Man Unknown (2025), is a novel written from the viewpoint of a Huguenot iron worker which explores history as comprising the lives of working people.
+It was published posthumously by the publishing imprint of the blog Spitalfields Life, for which she had been a contributing writer.

-Family
+Death

-Tindall's mother, Ursula Orange, was a novelist in the 1930s and 1940s.
-Ursula's father was Hugh William Orange, who received a knighthood for contributions to education in India.
-Hugh's father was the medical pioneer William Orange CB, MD, FRCP, LSA, second superintendent of Broadmoor Hospital.
+Tindall died in London on 1 October 2025, at the age of 87.